5 Breathtaking Hwy 1 Stops Between Monterey & Big Sur

 Hwy 1 Stop 3: Rocky Point

-This particular area has movie-like drama with its steep cliffs, bright blue waters, and views of the mountains off in the distance.
+This particular area has movie-like drama with its steep cliffs, bright blue waters, and distant mountain views.
 And in the spring, you’ll enjoy a riot of colors from the wildflowers covering the slopes down toward the cliffs.

 Hwy 1 Stop 4: Bixby Bridge